Movicon Help on Line - Rel. 11.7.1302

 The "Add a new Report layout in the project" available as an icon form the Movicon Toolbar.

 When you add a new Report object, it will open in the Movicon workspace as a screen.
-The Report will be created with A4 paper sizes, which will be expressed in pixels and calculated by Movicon based on the screen resolution, with a white background, whose color can be changed afterwards, and divided into seven Bands.
-These bands also have their own default sizes which can be changed as appropriately needed.
-Each Band has a different role to play within the Report layout and will only be accepted for printing if it contains objects in the final report.
-The Bands are sectioned off with a separation line only in design mode to determine how much space can be used to add objects.
+The Report will be created with A4 paper sizes, which will be expressed in pixels and calculated by Movicon based on the screen resolution, with a white background whose color can be changed afterwards, and divided into seven Bands.
+These bands also have their own default sizes which can be changed appropriately as needed.
+Each Band has a different role to play within the Report layout and will only be accepted for printing if it includeds objects in the final report.
+The Bands are separated by a line only in design mode to determine how much space can be used to add objects.
 They will not be shown in the final report.
 The seven Bands in question are:

 Page Header (one per page): represents the area for the page header.
 This band will be repeated on all pages.

 Report Title (one per report): represents the area for inserting the report title.
 This band will be printed once only on the first report page.
 When this band is printed as a single page (enabled "Keep in Separate Page" option), the "Page Header" will not be printed on the page dedicated to the report's title.
-The use of the Report Title band may result useful when needing to generate a multiple report which contains several reports that are printed all at once to show one report after the other when using the print command (see section on "Report-Recipes Commands").
-In this case the "Report Title" will be repeated once on the first page of the first report listed, while the "Report Header" band will be printed for all the reports listed.
+The use of the Report Title band may result useful when needing to generate a multiple report containing several reports that are all printed one after the other at the same time when using the print command (see section on "Report-Recipes Commands").
+In this case, the "Report Title" will be repeated once on the first page of the first report listed, while the "Report Header" band will be printed for each of the reports listed.

-Report Header (one per report): represents the area for the Report Header and it is also a container for any graphs that need to be placed at the beginning of the Report.
+Report Header (one per report): represents the area for the Report Header.
+This is also a container of any graphs that may need to be placed at the beginning of the Report.
 This band will be displayed on the first Report page only, after the "Report Title" band.

-Details Header: represents the are for the "Details" band.
-If data in the Details area occupies more than one page, the "Details Header" band will be repeated on all the pages containing "Details" and it will be displayed before the "Details".
+Details Header: represents the area for the "Details" band.
+If data in the Details area occupies more than one page, the "Details Header" band will be repeated and displayed on all the pages containing "Details" before the "Details".

-Details: represents the area in which objects are inserted (i.e. displays) to display variable values and historical log values extracted from the database by queries.
-This band, and the objects it contains, can be duplicated on the page and distributed to other pages when needed in order to display all recordset information obtained from the database by the query.
-If the Report has not been associated with a Database because if is being used for displaying RealTimeDB variable values, the Details band will not be show when creating the report.
-As a consequence, any objects inserted in this band will not be shown either.
+Details: represents the area where objects are inserted (i.e. displays) to display variable values and historical log values extracted from the database by using queries.
+This band, and the objects it contains, can be duplicated on the page and distributed to other pages when needed so that information from all the recordsets obtained from the database when queried can be displayed.
+If the Report has not been associated with a Database because if is being used to display RealTimeDB variable values, the Details band will not show while the report is being created.
+As a result, any objects inserted in this band will not be shown either.

 Report Footer (one per report): represents the area in which Graph type objects (i.e. Trends) are arranged and shown on the last report page.
 This band will only show on the last Report page.

 Page Footer (one per page): represents the area of the Page Footer.
-This band displays on all Report pages.
+This band displays on all the Report's pages.

-Each Band can be configured through their "Height" and "Keep in Separate Page" properties, as described in the corresponding paragraphs.
+Each Band can be configured through their "Height" and "Keep in Separate Page" properties, as described in the respective paragraphs.

 Report Objects and Displayed Data

-Different object types can be inserted in Reports to display data with.
-These objects are those contained in the "Toolbox Object" for Reports, which is made available when the Movicon Embedded report is opened in edit mode in the project's workspace.
-These objects are a subset of those that can be inserted on Screen and which are provided with a subset of properties.
+Different types of objects can be added to the Reports to display specific data.
+These objects are those found in the "Object Toolbox" for Reports.
+This toolbox is available when the Movicon Embedded report is opened in edit mode within the project's workspace.
+These objects come with a set of properties and belong to a subset of objects that can be inserted on Screen.

 Objects can also be copied and pasted from screens to Reports and viceversa.
-During this operation, Movicon will convert the object so that it is compatible with the new container in which it is inserted.
-For example, if you copy a "Button" that is not available for Reports from a Screen and paste if in a Report, it will be converted into a 'Radio button'.
+During this operation, Movicon will convert the object to make it compatible with the new container in which it has been inserted.
+For example, if you copy a "Button" that is not available for Reports from a Screen and paste it in a Report, it will be converted into a 'Radio button'.
 Some objects, such as the "List Box" and "Alarm Window" for example, cannot be inserted in a Report.
-The copying and pasting these objects in Reports will fail and a message will be generated in the output window as follows:
+The copying and pasting these objects in Reports will not work and a message will be generated in the output window as follows:

-Also those objects that can be inserted in reports such as Screens, can be grouped into composed Symbols then inserted into the "Symbol Library".
+In addition, objects that can be inserted in reports, such as Screens for instance, can be grouped together as composed Symbols and then inserted into the "Symbol Library" for later use.

-The following type of data can be associated and displayed in Report objects:
+The following types of data can be associated and displayed in Report objects:

 Fields containing data extracted by queries from tables associated to the Report

-Alarm statistical values (only when "Alarm Statistic" has been enabled)
+Alarm statistical values (only when "Alarm Statistics" has been enabled)

-Report or system information, displayable exclusively through predisposed objects such as the "Data Ora", "Utente", "Query", etc.
+Report or system information, displayable exclusively through designated objects such as the "Date Time", "User", "Query", etc.

 Values to be displayed in the Report objects can be inserted by editing the data entry fields manually or by simply selecting them from the "Tag Browser Window" window.
-In addition to the tab for selecting variables, there is also a "DB Field" tab from which you can select the database fields.
+In addition to the tab used to select variables, there is also a "DB Field" tab which you can use to select the database fields.

-You can also manage some animation graphics for objects that can be inserted in the reports.
-This animations include Visibility, Transparency, background color, and others.
-This will allow you to animate specific objects in different ways based on the project's variable values.
+You can also use different types of animation for those objects that can be inserted in the reports.
+These types of animation include Visibility, Transparency, background color, and others.
+This will allow you to animate specific objects differently according to which of the project's variable values has been acquired.
 Object animations can only be edited while the report is being created.
 They cannot be edited when the report is displayed or printed.
 The following animations can be used:

 Visibility (object may be made visible or invisible but it cannot blink)